hugoeidem/sorting-visualizer/README.md

 > ⚠️ Requires Python **3.11.9** due to `pyo` compatibility issues with newer versions.

+GIF of running program, Heap Sort and then Quick Sort. (only 40fps, looks better locally)

 ![Demo of Heap Sort and Quick Sort](visualizer.gif)

 ## 🔧 Getting Started